 Ayako Egawa in Japan wrote to me about one fun tradition on this day: “Children write their wishes on strips of fancy paper and put them on displays made of the branches of bamboo trees.”

 Here’s a song for Tanabata…

 You can read more about Tanabata on previous blog posts..

 Check out our Japanese Song Pages for many other Japanese kids songs and Holiday Songs.
 You can find out more info about other Japanese festivals in the blog side column under Holidays Around the World (once you click it on, you’ll see the different holidays listed in the left-hand column).

 Note: If you’re doing a presentation in a school, you should check if YouTube videos are blocked – if they are, make sure you can play mp3’s and midi tunes.

 This article was posted on Thursday, February 4th, 2010 at 12:03 pm and is filed under Children's Songs, Countries & Cultures, Hina Matsuri - Doll Festival - Girls' Day, Hina Matsuri Song, Holiday Songs, Holidays Around the World, Japan, Japanese, Japanese Kids Songs, Kodomo no hi - Japanese Children's Day, Koinobori, Languages, Learning, MP3's, Recordings, Recordings of Songs, Sasa no ha sara-sara, Star Festival Songs, Tanabata, Tanabata Songs, Tango no Sekku - Japanese Boys' Festival, Tango no Sekku - Japanese Boys' Festival Songs, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 5 Responses to “Teaching Kids about Japanese Festivals”